Rob Van Dam and Sabu

-Rob Van Dam and Sabu are a professional wrestling tag team who often compete in Extreme Championship Wrestling and WWE's ECW brand.
+Rob Van Dam and Sabu were a professional wrestling tag team who competed in Extreme Championship Wrestling (ECW) and WWE's ECW brand.
 While teaming in the original ECW, the duo was managed by Bill Alfonso.

 History

-Extreme Championship Wrestling (1997–1999)
+Extreme Championship Wrestling (1996–2000)

 Rob Van Dam and Sabu first met in December 1989 and became close friends.
 The pair started out as enemies in Extreme Championship Wrestling (ECW), when Rob Van Dam debuted in 1996.
 Both men were trained by Sabu's uncle, The Sheik, and fans wanted to see them face each other since they both utilized high-flying, daredevil techniques.

 In 1996, they eventually became a tag team as they went for the ECW World Tag Team Championship.
 At ECW Barely Legal, Bill Alfonso betrayed Taz and joined Van Dam and Sabu.
 Four months later, Van Dam helped Sabu beat Terry Funk in a barbed wire match to capture the ECW World Heavyweight Championship.
 After Sabu lost the belt in a three-way dance with Terry Funk and Shane Douglas at ECW Hardcore Heaven, Sabu and Van Dam joined Jerry Lawler in his crusade to "kill" ECW.
 When the crusade ultimately failed, Sabu eventually set his sights on Bam Bam Bigelow's ECW World Television Championship.
 So Bill Alfonso helped schedule a match between Bigelow and Van Dam, so that the latter could "soften" Bigelow before Sabu would face him at Wrestlepalooza 1998.
 When Sabu interfered in the match, however, he "accidentally" helped Van Dam win the title, so the two then faced each other at Wrestlepalooza.
 The match ended in a 30-minute draw, preventing title from changing hands.
 A month later, the two captured the ECW World Tag Team Championship when they defeated Chris Candido and Lance Storm.
 As champions, Sabu and Van Dam took on all challengers including Jinsei Shinzaki and Hayabusa at Heat Wave 1998 in Dayton, Ohio.
 They lost the titles to The Dudley Boyz in October 1998; however, yet they went on to win them back from the Dudleyz in December at ECW/FMW Supershow.

 After they lost the titles again to The Dudley Boyz, The Impact Players formed and started to attack Sabu and Van Dam.
 When Sabu broke his jaw, the Impact Players had him eventually banned because of his injury and because he was too "dangerous" or "violent."
 Sabu returned, and after his loss to Justin Credible at Anarchy Rulz 1999, Sabu started to attack Van Dam because he was still jealous that Van Dam was the ECW World Television Champion, and they would face each other at Guilty as Charged 2000.
 Sabu proclaimed before the match that if he could not win the belt, he would leave ECW.
 That night, Van Dam defeated Sabu with the Five Star Frog Splash, forcing Sabu to leave the company.